Mitul-dev/brand-ai-readiness-auditor/README.md

 name-normalization rules; the evidence-model schema; the additive report fields;
 the optional HTML viewer.

-The handout deliberately does **not** specify a complete checklist — discovering mechanism-sound checks is part of the challenge — so the checks above are argued for, not asserted as required.
+The requirements do not specify a complete checklist, so the additional checks above are implementation choices designed to provide mechanism-sound evidence.

 ---